Afghanistan: US under pressure over evacuation deadline

 - Published

-The US is being pressed to allow more time for evacuation from Taliban-controlled Afghanistan as the deadline for its withdrawal nears.
+The US is being pressed by allies to delay its withdrawal from Afghanistan to allow more time for evacuating those who want to flee the country, now that it is run by Taliban militants.

-Under an agreement with the Taliban, the US must leave by 31 August.
+US troops controlling Kabul airport - the only one in the country functioning - are scheduled to leave by 31 August.

-But France, the UK and Germany all raised the possibility of allowing more time ahead of a summit on Tuesday.
+The UK is hosting a G-7 summit, warning "not everyone will get out".

+The Taliban have warned of consequences if foreign forces remain after the deadline agreed with the US.

-US President Joe Biden is set to decide within the next 24 hours whether to extend the timeline for withdrawal, an official told Reuters news agency.
+Currently 5,800 US troops are on the ground.
+President Joe Biden is set to decide within the next 24 hours whether to extend their stay, an official told Reuters news agency.

-However the Taliban have told the BBC that any extension would violate the agreed deal and warned of consequences if forces remained.

-Tens of thousands of people have been evacuated from the Afghan capital Kabul, but others seeking to flee remain crammed in or near the city's airport, which is guarded by US forces and their allies.
+Others seeking to flee remain crammed in or near the international airport in the capital, Kabul.

 Many of the people fleeing, particularly those who worked with foreign forces, live in fear of reprisals from a group that imposed a harsh version of Islamic law when in power from 1996 to 2001.

+The Taliban have been holding discussions on forming a government.
+Markets and workplaces are slowly opening up.
+But banks are still closed and fewer women are visible on the streets.

+France, Germany and the UK have pressed for more time to complete the evacuations from Afghanistan.

-France's Foreign Minister Jean-Yves Le Drian told reporters in the UAE: "We are concerned about the deadline set by the United States on August 31.
+France's Foreign Minister Jean-Yves Le Drian told reporters in the United Arab Emirates: "We are concerned about the deadline set by the United States on August 31.
 Additional time is needed to complete ongoing operations."

 Germany's Foreign Minister Heiko Maas said he had discussed keeping Kabul airport open beyond the deadline with Nato allies and the Taliban.

 On Tuesday, UK Prime Minister Boris Johnson is expected to push the US for an extension during the virtual summit with other G7 leaders.

-Defence Secretary Ben Wallace said the prime minister was "going to try and raise the prospect of seeing if the United States will extend" its withdrawal.
+But Defence Secretary Ben Wallace it would all depend on both the US and the Taliban.

-The UK has said that any foreign military presence at Kabul airport cannot continue without US troops.
+"Our focus is to get as many people out," Mr Wallace said.

+"But the scale of the challenge means that not everyone will get out.
+We are ruthlessly prioritising people."

-Military advisers have told the White House that a decision needs to be made on Tuesday in order to allow for the troops along with their equipment and weapons to leave in time for the deadline, CNN reports.
+Military advisers have told the White House that a decision must be made on Tuesday in order to allow for the troops, along with their equipment and weapons, to leave in time for the deadline, CNN reports.

 A defence official told the network that if Mr Biden agreed on withdrawing in time for the deadline, there would be "a few more" days of evacuating people before the drawdown of troops began, possibly at the end of this week.
-Currently 5,800 troops are on the ground.

 - REFUGEES: With just a suitcase, Afghans leave their homeland